Kenneth Grant (occultist): Beliefs and teachings

 Grant adopted a perennialist interpretation of the history of religion.
-Grant's claims that Indian spiritual traditions like Tantra and Yoga correlate to Western esoteric traditions, and that both stem from a core, ancient source, has parallels in the perennial philosophy promoted by the Traditionalist School of Western esotericists.
-However, Grant differed from Traditionalists like René Guénon and Ananda Coomaraswamy in his positive assessment of Western occultism.
+Grant's claims that Indian spiritual traditions like tantra and yoga correlate to Western esoteric traditions, and that both stem from a core, ancient source, has parallels in the perennial philosophy promoted by the Traditionalist School of Western esotericists.
+However, Grant differed from Traditionalists like René Guénon and Ananda Coomaraswamy in his positive assessment of Western esotericism.
 Moreover, Grant's appreciation of Asian spiritual traditions has much in common with Theosophy, although Grant differed from the Theosophical movement with his valorisation of the left-hand path.

 Influenced by Maharshi, Grant adopted the Advaitan worldview that only "the Self", or atman, really exists, with the wider universe being an illusory projection.
 He believed that by mastering magic, one masters this illusory universe, gaining personal liberation and recognising that only the Self really exists.
 Doing so, according to Grant, leads to the discovery of one's True Will, the central focus of Thelema.
 Grant further claimed that the realm of the Self was known as "the Mauve Zone", and that it could be reached while in a state of deep sleep, where it has the symbolic appearance of a swamp.
 He also believed that the reality of consciousness, which he deemed the only true reality, was formless and thus presented as a void, although he also taught that it was symbolised by the Hindu goddess Kali and the Thelemic goddess Nuit.

 Grant's views on sex magic drew heavily on the importance of sexual dimorphism among humans and the subsequent differentiation of gender roles.
 Grant taught that the true secret of sex magic were bodily secretions, the most important of which was a woman's menstrual blood.
 In this he differed from Crowley, who viewed semen as the most important genital secretion.
 Grant referred to female sexual secretions as kalas, a term adopted from Sanskrit.
 He thought that because women possess kalas, they have oracular and visionary powers.
 The magical uses of female genital secretions are a recurring theme in Grant's writings.
 He believed that the XI° degree O.T.O. ritual, which Crowley argued necessitated anal sex, should instead involve vaginal sex with a menstruating woman.
 He was critical of Crowley's use of anal sex in rituals, stating his view that the "sodomitical formula" was "a perversion of magical practice".
 These views have brought accusations of homophobia from later occultists such as Phil Hine.

 Personal life

 Grant was a reclusive figure.
-Unlike various contemporaries in the occult scene, he did not lecture publicly.
+Unlike many of his contemporaries, he did not lecture publicly.
 Janine Chapman, an esotericist who met Grant during the 1970s, described him as "an attractive, well-mannered, well-dressed man in his forties, intelligent, cultivated, and friendly."